 MSG Half-Mast started the new year with a virtual visit to Fort Rucker, AL, where he spoke with the US Army Combat Readiness Center (USACRC) commanding general, BG Andrew C. Hilmes, about the USACRC's mission and the intersection of safety and readiness.
 BG Hilmes also serves as the Director of Army Safety.

-BG Hilmes assumed his current duties on August 22, 2019.
+BG Hilmes assumed his current duties on August 22, 2019 [departing in June 2022].
 To read his official biography, click HERE.

 Your organization is officially titled the U.S. Army Combat Readiness Center.
 Yet the web address is safety.army.mil.
 Clearly, there’s a nexus between safety and readiness.
 Would you explain that connection and how the USACRC preserves and enhances readiness?